 4. The Blues Aren’t So Bad

-On Saturday night, we came across the Towne Crier Cafe while looking up restaurants on Main Street.
-The place sounded appealing since there was a live performance that night, so why not?
-The lineup included Fishkill George, a young musician (with an old soul voice) who opened for Anthony Geraci and The Boston Blues All-Stars.
+On Saturday night, I came across the Towne Crier Cafe while looking up restaurants on Main Street.
+The place sounded interesting since there was a live performance that night, so why not?

 I don’t usually listen to the blues, but really enjoyed the music.
 Each singer performed with so much passion and genuinely seemed like they were having the time of their lives on stage.
 The diversity of each band member’s age, ethnicity, and expertise in instruments (harmonica, bass, piano, guitar, and drums) brought the performance to life.